PerryAJ/ecs60-balance-diffa/README.md

 ## compBalanceOutputs

-For use with ECS60 Assignment p1 #2 - balances
+For use with ECS60 Assignment p1 #3 - balance

 A quick script used to run compile a balances.cpp file with -Wall and gdb symbol flags,  run through the series of balance\*.txt files in